songdaopi/grok3_api/README.md

 ## Warnings

-This tool offers the unofficial OpenAI-compatible API of Grok3, so your account may be **banned** by xAI if using this tool.
+This tool offers the unofficial OpenAI-compatible API of Grok 3, so your account may be **banned** by xAI if using this tool.

 Please do not abuse this tool.
 Use it at your own risk.